Contributing

 Developer Certificate of Origin

 Contributors to libvirt projects must assert that they are in compliance with the Developer Certificate of Origin 1.1.
 This is achieved by adding a "Signed-off-by" line containing the contributor's name and e-mail to every commit message.
-The presence of this line attests that the contributor has read the above lined DCO and agrees with its statements.
+The name should be the identity the contributor has chosen to be known as in the context of the community.
+It does not need to be a legal name, nor match any formal ID documents, but should not be anonymous, nor misrepresent who you are.
+The presence of this line attests that the contributor has read the above linked DCO and agrees with its statements.

 Further reading